 Each seller is encouraged to request for feedback, and most high-performing sellers usually have an excellent system in place to not only get customers to give feedback but also address and rectify negative feedback.

-If you’re a new seller on Amazon, you can avoid many of the problems encountered with the trial and error by using tools such as Feedback Five and Feedback Genius to automate the entire process.
+If you’re a new seller on Amazon, you can avoid many of the problems encountered with the trial and error by using tools such as AMZ Insight and Feedback Genius to automate the entire process.
 Be sure to address negative feedback as it comes in since it could potentially deter new clients from shopping with you.

 4. Manipulating Feedback